Skip to main content

 Note: Shows on our paid plans can customize the default formatting for each block type.

-You can manually apply bold, italics, underlines, strikethroughs or all caps formatting to any text in the script.
+You can manually apply bold, italics, underlines, strikethroughs or all caps formatting to any text in the script using the buttons in the toolbar, or the standard keyboard shortcuts.

 To force text into ALL CAPS, click the up arrow.
-(There is no button to force the text back into mixed case.)
+To revert back to mixed case click the Undo button or ⌘Z.

 Inserting Links